CrzGames/Crzgames_RCENet/docs/src/guides/getting-started/prerequisites.md

 <br />

 ### Setup Instructions
-- Compile RCENet using the build scripts located at the root of the repository via xMake or CMake.
+- Compile RCENet using the build scripts located at the root of the repository via xMake.
-- Or obtain the pre-compiled libraries : https://github.com/corentin35000/Crzgames_RCENet/releases
+- Or obtain the pre-compiled libraries : https://github.com/CrzGames/Crzgames_RCENet/releases